rkuma183/wilsonmar.github.io/_posts/2018-04-06-bash-coding.md

 {% include _toc.html %}

-This page dives into the <strong>technical ideosycracies</strong> of the <a target="_blank" href="https://github.com/wilsonmar/mac-setup/blob/master/mac-setup-all.sh">"mac-setup-all.sh" file</a> which installs apps on Macs.
+This page dives into the <strong>technical ideosycracies</strong> of the <a target="_blank" href="https://github.com/wilsonmar/mac-setup/blob/master/mac-setup-all.sh">"mac-setup-all.sh" bash script file</a> which installs apps on Macs.

-This tutorial picks up from <a target="_blank" href="https://github.com/wilsonmar/mac-setup/blob/master/README.md">this README to the mac-setup scripts on GitHub</a>, which provides steps to run the bash scripts to install apps on Macs.
+This tutorial picks up from <a target="_blank" href="https://github.com/wilsonmar/mac-setup/blob/master/README.md">this README to the mac-setup script tutorial</a>, which provides someone new to Macs specific steps to configure and run scripts to install apps on Macs.
 So first finish reading that about "shbangs" and grep for Bash shell versions.

 NOTE: This page is still actively under construction (as of April 26, 2018).